awsdocs/amazon-sagemaker-developer-guide/doc_source/text-classification-tensorflow.md

 **Note**
 Default hyperparameter values are different for different models\.
 For example, for larger models, the default batch size is smaller\.

 This example uses the [https://www.tensorflow.org/datasets/catalog/glue#gluesst2](https://www.tensorflow.org/datasets/catalog/glue#gluesst2) dataset, which contains positive and negative movie reviews\.
 We pre\-downloaded the dataset and made it available with Amazon S3\.
 To fine\-tune your model, call `.fit` using the Amazon S3 location of your training dataset\.
+Any S3 bucket used in a notebook must be in the same AWS Region as the notebook instance that accesses it\.

 ```
 from sagemaker import image_uris, model_uris, script_uris, hyperparameters